zaynkhan100110/zaynkhan100110.github.io/README.md

 the domain for this website given by github.com

-here is the link og my webpage    (  https://zaynkhan100110.github.io    )
+here is the link of my webpage    (  https://zaynkhan100110.github.io    )